SharkSnack/shiren-4/content/system/necklace-abilities.md

 ---
-title: "Necklace Moves"
+title: "Necklace Abilities"
-metaTitle: "Necklace Moves - Shiren the Wanderer 4: The Eye of God Wiki"
+metaTitle: "Necklace Abilities - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Details about moves / abilities and unlock conditions for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
+metaDescription: "Details about abilities and unlock conditions for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 <div class="pageTopImage screenshot">